irvifa/go-micro-greeter/README.md

 # REST API

-This is an example of how to serve REST behind the API using go-restful
+This is an example of how to serve REST behind the API using go-restful.
+Make sure your service name is in the format of `<kubernetes-deployment-name>.<namespace-name>`

 ## Getting Started